Hawkish cut

 Global markets

-Global equities fell back further last week largely reflecting mixed earnings reports some some of America’s Mag-7 tech stars.
+Global equities fell back further last week largely reflecting mixed earnings reports some of America’s Mag-7 tech stars.
 Nervousness ahead of this week’s US Presidential election likely also played a role.

-Last week was big in terms of US tech earnings, with Microsoft, Apple and and Meta disappointing investors, while Amazon surprised on the upside.
+Last week was big in terms of US tech earnings, with Microsoft, Apple and Meta disappointing investors, while Amazon surprised on the upside.
 Overall, however, it’s becoming evident investors are demanding these companies deliver strong market-beating results – and optimistic outlooks – to sustain their now lofty valuations.

 Last week’s US activity data was also mixed, thereby doing little to shift market expectations that the Fed would deliver a 0.25% rate cut this week.